-Here we are in 2018 and guess what?
-Its another year where new strides are made in the field of Driverless Vehicles.
+Here we are in 2022 and guess what?
+It’s another year where new strides are made in the field of Driverless Vehicles.
 With the likes of Tesla, Apple, Google and many others, all with huge resources at their disposal, throwing their best minds to upgrade their test fleets to attain full Driverless status, we can only but sit back and discuss about the likely effects this is going to have in our society.
 Truth be told, most people around the world are quite unsure about the ramifications of this benevolent innovation as the idea itself is relatively new and mind blowing.
-Agreeably, Policy makers are there to keep things under stable condition but here, we are going to take a holistic approach to weigh the advantages and disadvantages mass production of this driverless vehicles could exert in the World Economy.
+Agreeably, Policy makers are there to keep things under stable condition, but here, we are going to take a holistic approach to weigh the advantages and disadvantages which the mass production of this driverless vehicles could exert on the World Economy, especially given the toll which the corona virus pandemic has unleashed on the global stage.

 For starters, a Driverless vehicle is one which does not require the presence of a Human driver to Function.
 It’s literally a vehicle which drives on its own without any external control.
 They often come equipped with components which enable them work efficiently.
 There are a lot of driverless cars out there in the market place, so this isn’t an entirely new thing per say rather, it’s just a highlight of disturbing developments in the automobile industry.